No Free Lunch: Non-Asymptotic Analysis of Prediction-Powered Inference: Introduction

-PPI++ and variants are a useful tool, but require practitioners to implicitly assume that their pseudo-labels are ``good enough'', a notion we define precisely in this work, enabling practitioners to make informed decisions.
-Our overall contributions can be summarized as follows: \begin{itemize} \item In~\cref{sec:theory-gaussian}, we analyze PPI++ (with and without sample splitting) in the Gaussian setting, and provide interpretable bounds on the correlation/sample size required for PPI++ to outperform the classical estimator that uses only the labeled sample. \item In~\cref{sec:cross-fit,sec:split-sample}, we analyze PPI++ with sample splitting, for general distributions, showing that the same intuitions hold, and we provide an exact expression for the MSE in terms of moments of the joint pseudo/true label distribution. \item In~\cref{single-sample-theory}, we return to PPI++ without sample splitting, showing that this estimator has two undesirable properties for inference in finite samples: It is biased, and standard variance-estimation approaches can produce overly optimistic estimates of its variance. \item In~\cref{sec:experiments}, we illustrate these findings empirically on real data, highlighting scenarios where PPI++ has worse MSE than the classical estimator, and demonstrating the tendency of PPI++ without sample splitting to produce overly narrow confidence intervals. \end{itemize}
+Second, our results allow for direct calculations of the benefit / downside of using PPI vs PPI++ vs.\ classical estimators, depending on the assumed quality of pseudo labels and available size of labeled samples.
+Thus, practitioners can operationalize our framework into a recommended course of action by applying broad assumptions of the region in which the quality of their pseudo-labels lie.
+This process is described in \cref{fig:phase-diagram}.
+However, absent any assumption of the quality of the pseudo-labels, our method does not purport to identify the best performing method: that would fall into the same free-lunch trap that we caution against.
+Our conclusion is that PPI++ is a useful tool, but requires practitioners to implicitly assume that their pseudo-labels are ``good enough'', a notion we define precisely in this work.
+Our overall contributions can be summarized as follows: \begin{itemize} \item In~\cref{sec:theory-gaussian}, we analyze PPI++ in the Gaussian setting, and provide interpretable bounds on the correlation/sample size required for PPI++ to outperform the classical estimator that only uses the labeled sample. \item In~\cref{sec:cross-fit}, we analyze PPI++ with sample splitting and cross-fitting, for general joint pseudo/true label distributions.
+We provide an exact expression for the variance of this unbiased estimator with finite labeled samples, and showing that similar intuitions hold as in the Gaussian case. \item In~\cref{single-sample-theory}, we return to PPI++ without sample splitting, showing that it has two undesirable properties: It is biased, and standard variance-estimation approaches can produce overly optimistic estimates of its variance. \item In~\cref{sec:experiments}, we illustrate our findings on real data, highlighting settings where the use of PPI++ hurts variance, and show that PPI++ without sample splitting tends to draw overly narrow confidence intervals. \end{itemize}